nj142/sentinel_lake_ice/README.md

 ## Problem Statement and Objectives

 Classifying lake ice cover from Sentinel-2 imagery at scale requires processing hundreds of images, each containing thousands of individual lake polygons.
 Running this sequentially is prohibitively slow-- even just a few sites would take months to run on a typical lab PC.
-The pipeline efficiently distributes both image-level and lake-level work across HPC resources while writing fault-tolerant progress outputs that survive job kills.
+The pipeline efficiently distributes both image-level and lake-level work across HPC resources while writing fault-tolerant progress outputs that survive runtime stoppage.

 **Objectives / Expected Outcomes:**